Tlanezi/netCDF-Project/README.md

-# TAMA Project "Runnoff App"
+# TAMA Project "Runoff App"

 This project was developed as final project for the course Python Programming for Water Resources Engineering and Research TAMA project is a GUI (Graphical User Interface) based on the netcdf file provided in GRUN platform by [ETH Zurich](https://www.research-collection.ethz.ch/handle/20.500.11850/324386)